ejconlon/infernal/README.md

 it was pretty easy to get this working. `aws-lambda-haskell-runtime` is a great library but I had trouble combining the `TemplateHaskell` entrypoint with some custom startup logic.

-Also thanks to `akotlyarov` and Seek for [serverless-haskell](https://hackage.haskell.org/package/serverless-haskell).
+Also thanks to Alexey Kotlyarov and Seek for [serverless-haskell](https://hackage.haskell.org/package/serverless-haskell).
 Their API Gateway definitions are very useful, and I am grateful to not have to hand-roll JSON codecs.
-I did not introduce the library as a dependency because I wanted to simplify the definitions a bit and also avoid multiple `amazonka` dependencies not available in Stackage.
+I did not introduce the library as a dependency because I wanted to simplify the definitions a bit and avoid multiple `amazonka` dependencies not available in Stackage.

 You can find copies of both licenses in the `licenses` directory.